-Bristol experienced dramatic growth from 1960 to 1990 but that has begun a slow decline recently with a total population of 3,788 in 2000 and an estimated 3,770 in 2007.
-The overall population is aging rapidly with significant drops being felt in the 18-34 age group.
+Bristol experienced dramatic growth from 1960 to 1990 but the rate of growth has plateaued recently at just over 1.5%.
+The 2016 American Community Survey shows total population of 3,907, up from 3,894 in the 2010 Census.
+The overall population is also aging rapidly with significant drops being felt in the 18-34 age group.
 The rapid population growth experienced from 1970-1990 coupled with an overall reduction in family size was also reflected in an 80% increase in housing during that period.
+In 2016 the town had approximately 1,600 housing units.
 A little more than half (63%) of the housing units in Bristol are single-family, approximately 22% are multi-family units and nearly 15% are mobile homes.
+The slow rate of population growth and ageing is mirrored in new housing growth: about 1.4% of total housing units were built between 2010 and 2013, and only 0.2% were built after 2014 (ACS 2016).
+Nearly all new residential construction has occurred in the downtown area since 2000.
+More than a quarter (25.9%) of housing units were built before 1939.
+Bristol has seen an increase in the desire for the aging population to move into the village resulting in more renovation activity than new construction.

-In Bristol, power is provided by Central Vermont Public Service through a 12.5KW line that is slated to be upgraded to 34.5KW within the next 20 years.
+In Bristol, power is provided by Green Mountain Power through a 12.5KW line that is slated to be upgraded to 34.5KW within the next 20 years.
 The village has a water distribution system that is spring fed and includes a covered storage reservoir located above town off Mountain Street.
 This water system serves 646 connections and provides exceptional water pressure and volume, invaluable for fire suppression.
-Most Bristol residents outside of the Village area have individual wells and springs that serve individual houses.
+Most Bristol residents outside of the Village area have private wells and springs that serve individual houses.
 There is a small Town-operated septic system that supports a portion of the commercial blocks downtown.
 Bristol's remaining residents are served by individual on-site septic systems.
 Storm water is an ongoing concern for many residents due to a limited village storm water system capacity and an outflow that directly discharges onto the banks of the New Haven River.

-In Bristol, fire coverage is provided by the 38 member all-volunteer Bristol Fire Department.
-In 2006 the Fire Department reported 130 alarms of which, the majority were motor vehicle accidents (45).
-16 structure fires were reported during the same period.
+In Bristol, fire coverage is provided by the 38-member all-volunteer Bristol Fire Department.
+In 2016 the Fire Department reported 131 alarms of which, 40 were assistance to the rescue squad at motor vehicle accidents.
+33 fires were reported during the same period and 25 false alarms rounded out the top three reporting types.
+In 2016 the department completed construction of a new \$3.2 million, 11,500-square-feet, energy efficient fire station.

 The Bristol Rescue Squad, an independent volunteer group provides EMS ambulance coverage to the Town of Bristol.
-The nearest hospital services are provided by Porter Medical Center a 45 bed community hospital located 10 miles away in Middlebury.
-The nearest Level I Trauma center is located 25 miles North in Burlington.
+The nearest hospital services are provided by Porter Medical Center, a satellite of the UVM Health Network, which is a 45-bed community hospital located 10 miles away in Middlebury.
+The nearest Level I Trauma center is located 25 miles north in Burlington.

 Law Enforcement in a designated Police District is provided by the 4 full time officers of the Bristol Police Department.
 The district is limited to an area of approximately 1 square mile around the central business district.
-In 2006, police responded to 1899 calls.
 Vermont State Police and the Addison County Sheriff's Department support the remainder of the Town of Bristol.